 Ashutosh is a Panchakarma expert with a practice of holistic and traditional treatments mentioned in Ayurveda.
 He has treated patients all over the world.
 Along with a Bachelor of Ayurvedic Medicine and Surgery degree from Goa University’s Gomantak Ayurveda Mahavidyalya & Research Centre, Ashutosh holds a postgraduate certificate in Panchakarma from Kasturba Medical College, Manipal University, Karnataka.
 He has presented and published scientific papers across India and translated Ayurvedic Anatomy from Marathi to Hindi.
 He is an avid blogger and writer.

-In a career spanning more than 25 years, Dr. Khan has worked with universities in India and the U.S., teaching law, human rights, public health, and sustainable development.
+Since 1999, Dr. Khan has worked with universities in India and the U.S., teaching law, human rights, public health, and sustainable development.
 The primary focus of his work has been to create global citizenry through international education.

 He pursued his doctorate degree in health, gender, and human rights from Aligarh Muslim University, where he focused his thesis on sex-selective abortions and effectiveness of prenatal diagnostic techniques legislation in India.
 He has earned two master’s degrees; an MA in human rights from the University of London and Master of Laws from Aligarh Muslim University, in addition to a Bachelor of Laws with distinction in constitutional law from the University of Lucknow.